gperilli/gperilli/README.md

 # Gareth Perilli
-- 👋 Hi, I’m Gareth Perilli
+- 👋 Hi, I’m Gareth Perilli, a web developer
 - 👀 I’m interested in music, language learning and coding.
-- 🌱 I’m currently learning Japanese and React.
+- 🌱 I’m currently learning a load of web dev. tech. such as React, Jekyll, Wordpress, and PHP.
 - 💞️ I’m looking to collaborate on web dev. projects, music projects, music apps, and anything conected to my projects here on github.
 - 📫 How to reach me: You can reach me by going to my [profile page](https://www.gperilli.dev/).
 I check [linkedin](https://www.linkedin.com/in/garethperilli) every so often so you can also message me from there.